-Please leave your request for a repeat prescription at reception, or post it to the surgery.
-Tick the items you need on the right-hand section of your previous prescription form.
+Please leave your request for a repeat prescription at reception, post it to the surgery or order via your NHS App.

 Your prescription will be ready for collection or can go electronically to a nominated chemist of your choice but please allow 48 hours for this process.
 If you prefer, we can post it back to you (you will need to provide a stamped, addressed envelope).

-Once you have chosen a pharmacy, you will need to complete a form with them to sign up to the EPS.
+Once you have chosen a pharmacy, you will need to complete a form with them to sign up to the EPS (electronic prescription service).
 This stores your details on their computer system.
-When you then go to your GP or request a prescription, the GP will complete an electronic prescription through the computer link to the pharmacy and the pharmacy will then issue a medication from the electronic prescription.
+When a prescription is issued, the GP will complete an electronic prescription through the computer link to the pharmacy and the pharmacy will then issue a medication from the electronic prescription.

 Electronic prescriptions can only be issued if they are part of your regular repeat medications and requested by yourself.
-For new medication or certain medication (antidepressants, creams and controlled medications) you will still need to see or speak to a doctor to collect a “paper” prescription.
+For new medication or certain medication (antidepressants, creams and controlled medications) you will still need to see or speak to a clinician.

 Hospital prescriptions are only valid in the hospital you originally got the prescription from.
 It is important that you collect it from the pharmacy.
 Some specialist medications need to be started and monitored by the hospital consultants before we can continue to prescribe it as a GP.